 The expansive Catherine Gardens are truly spectacular and are composed of many building and structures like the Creaking Pagoda, Siberian Marble Bridge, the Cameron Gallery, and the Chesme Column.
 The Siberian Marble Bridge is at the far end of the lake is of particular interest.
-Modeled after the Palladian Bridge in England with marble from the Ural Mountains and is a beautiful dusty grey blue.
+The magnificent bridge was modeled after the Palladian Bridge in England using marble from the Ural Mountains and is a beautiful dusty grey blue.
 Truly a highlight and an excellent place for photography.

-Ballet is refined and exquisite in Russia.
-With the world’s top ballet dancers, you are bound to see the very best.
-Be mindful that ballet in Russia is a grand occasion and locals very much dress up for the theater, It is highly suggested you do too.
+Originating in Italy, popularized in France, refined and perfected in Russia.
+With the world’s top ballet dancers, you are bound to see the very best ballet of your life.
+Be mindful that ballet in Russia is a grand occasion and locals very much dress up for the theater, it is highly suggested you do too.
 Two ballet theaters in St Petersburg are famous worldwide and are both housed in equally beautiful theaters.

 Founded in 1833 by Tsar Nicolas I and recently luxuriously renovated and celebrated as a premier musical theater at the forefront of contemporary ballet and world theater.
 See award-winning, cutting edge Ballet and Opera at it’s finest.
-I saw Sparta and it was spectacular.
-It is best pre-booked online.
+I saw the newer production of Sparta and it was a spectacular action packed ballet.
+It is best pre-booked online as well.

 Peter and Paul Fortress

 The first stone building in St Petersburg built by Peter the Great after the Great Northern War in 1703, and the original citadel of the city.
 The fort was a prison and execution site for Bolsheviks and rebels during times of unrest.
 Now, the fortress serves as the burial site to nearly all the Tsars and as a state museum.
 The Peter and Paul Cathedral’s gilded bell tower stands 402 ft tall and is the tallest in the city center.
 The fortress walls overlook Neva River and the sandy beaches below are widely popular during summer months.
-Also, a fantastic spot for lunch and photos across the bridges to the Hermitage.
+Also, a fantastic spot for photos and lunch with views across the bridge to the Hermitage.

 Church Of The Savior Of Spilled Blood